 - as a set amount.

-The creditors will need to agree the amount.
+The creditors will need to agree the way the fees will be set.